jakevdp/wpca/README.md

 # Weighted Principal Component Analysis in Python

+*Author: Jake VanderPlas*

-This repository contains several implementations of Weighted Principal Component Analysis, using the same interface as scikit-learn's [``sklearn.decomposition.PCA``](http://scikit-learn.org/):
+This repository contains several implementations of Weighted Principal Component Analysis, using a very similar interface to scikit-learn's [``sklearn.decomposition.PCA``](http://scikit-learn.org/):

 - ``wpca.WPCA`` uses a direct decomposition of a weighted covariance matrix to